Bad takes #2. Evolution by “mutation pressure”

 citing works of Darwin, Morgan, Dover, Nei, Cavalier-Smith, and Stoltzfus and Yampolsky.

 What does it mean to invoke evolutionary change due to a driving force of mutation pressure?
-This choice of terms suggests a process of population transformation by the mutational conversion of individuals, in contrast with the more typical evolutionary conception of population transformation by reproductive replacement.
+This language suggests a process of population transformation by the mutational conversion of individuals, in contrast to population transformation by reproductive replacement.

-That is, in a simplified world of discretely inherited types, we can imagine two general ways to transform a population from mainly type A to mainly type B. One mode is for an initially rare type B to take over the A population, over many generations, by the cumulative effects of differential reproduction, either biased (selection) or unbiased (drift).
+That is, in a simplified world of discretely inherited types, we can imagine two general ways to transform a reproducing population from mainly type A to mainly type B. One mode is for an initially rare type B to take over the A population, over many generations, by the cumulative effects of differential reproduction, either biased (selection) or unbiased (drift).
 Individuals of type B over-produce, while A individuals die out, so that A individuals are replaced by unrelated B individuals.
 This is usually how we think about the transformation of populations: reproductive replacement.
+Selection and drift are often listed as the two main causes of evolution, and they act by reproductive replacement.

 A second possible mode of change is for a population of predominantly A individuals to change by many separate events of A-to-B conversion (either individual conversion, or the cross-generational conversion of a lineage from parent to offspring).
 In this case, A individuals are lost, not by death, but by conversion, and likewise, B individuals are over-produced, not by the excess reproduction of B parents, but by conversion from A individuals.
-This process might take a single generation or many generations, depending on the rate of conversion.
+This process might take a single generation or many generations, depending on the rate of conversion (see image for a simulation).

 One of the minor theories in Darwin’s Origin of Species is the mass transformation of individuals by direct effects of the environment.
 This idea was not unique to Darwin, but simply reflected 19th-century thinking by which heredity is (in effect) mediated by responsive memory-fluids that circulate in the body: after collecting bodily experiences, the memory-fluids gather in the gametes, and during reproduction, they blend, passing on a blended version of inheritance plus experience.
 Given this view, it was natural to suppose that, when animals or plants encounter a new environment, this results in a hereditary transformation by the cumulative effect of many environment-induced conversions.